COLLEGE OF SOUTHERN NEVADA

 3. Study a little every day and avoid late-night cram sessions the night before the exam.

-4. If you don’t understand the material please let me know as soon as possible.
+4. If you don’t understand the material please let the instructor know as soon as possible.

 5. Studying the concepts with repetition can help you achieve long-term retention.